rage/programming-23/data/part-10/1-class-hierarchies.md

 The class `Bookshelf` contains the method `add_book`.
 A method with the same name is defined in the base class  `BookContainer`.
 This is called _overriding_: if a derived class has a method with the same name as the base class, the derived version overrides the original in instances of the derived class.

-The idea in the example above is that a new book added to a BookContainer always goes to the top, but with a Bookshelf you can define the location yourself.
+The idea in the example above is that a new book added to a BookContainer always goes to the top, but with a Bookshelf you can specify the location yourself.
 The method `list_books` works the same for both classes, as there is no overriding method in the derived class.

 Let's try out these classes:

  ```python
 if __name__ == "__main__":
     # Create some books for testing
     b1 = Book("Old Man and the Sea", "Ernest Hemingway")